apoapsis138/obsidian-vault-creation/README.md

 ### To Do:
 * Provide support for creating nested folders
-* Provide a way to define structure and notes externally so it isn't hardcoded.
+* Provide a way to define folder structure and notes externally so it isn't hardcoded.
+* Take Obsidian path as an argument when the script is called so it isn't hardcoded.

 ### References
 Obsidian: